Guan Xiaotong

-Guan Xiaotong (关晓彤; born 17 September 1997) is a Chinese actress and singer of Manchu descent.
-She is known for her roles in films The Left Ear and Shadow; and the television series To Be a Better Man.
-From an early age, her family encouraged a passion for the arts, and she first starred in Nuan at the age of four.
-Forbes China listed Guan under their Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
+Guan Xiaotong (关晓彤; born 17 September 1997) is a Chinese actress and singer.
+She is known for her roles in films The Left Ear, Shadow, and in the television series To Be a Better Man.
+Guan was twice named one of the New Four Dan Actresses by Sohu and by CCTV-6.

-Known as the "Nation's Daughter" in China, Guan is regarded as one of the "Four Dan Actresses of the post-90s Generation" and as one of the "New Four Dan actresses of the "post-'95s" Generation" by CCTV.

 Biography

 Guan was born to a family of actors in Beijing.
 Her father, Guan Shaozeng, was an actor, and her grandfather, Guan Xuezeng was the founder of Beijing Qinshu.
 From an early age, her family encouraged a passion for the arts, and she first starred in Nuan at the age of four.

 In 2016, Guan was admitted into the Beijing Film Academy after placing first in both the practical and written section of the Chinese College Entrance Examinations.

 Career

 Guan first gained attention when she starred in Nuan, adapted from author Mo Yan's short story, The White Dog and the Swing.
 The film garnered positive reception from both China and Japan.

 Guan rose to prominence as a child actress through Chen Kaige's film The Promise, playing the younger counterpart of Cecilia Cheung's character.
 She continued to build up her filmography, starring in television series and films.

 Her popularity rose as she starred in the 2014 television series May December Love, which received high ratings in China.
 She also starred in One Servant of Two Masters, which won her the Best Supporting Actress award at the Hengdian Film and TV Festival of China.
 Following the airing of these dramas, Guan was dubbed as the "Nation's Daughter" by the Chinese media.

 In 2015, Guan starred in coming-of-age film The Left Ear, and won the Most Promising Actress award at the inaugural Gold Aries Award held by Macau International Movie Festival.
 The same year, she also released her first solo album, Eighteen.

 In 2016, Guan starred in the family drama Papa Can You Hear Me Sing, a remake of the classic Taiwanese film of the same name.